How Do Sober Homes Work?

 Sober living homes are critical to the continuum of care model of addiction recovery in that they provide “transitional living”.
 This covers the period after completing residential inpatient treatment but before mainstream living.
 Studies have shown that this is a critical time in a person’s recovery process.
 Going to a sober home after treatment while participating in an Intensive Outpatient therapy program (IOP) has been connected to higher sobriety success rates at 12 and 18 month follow ups.

-A sober living home is a safe environment where recovering patients can stay after receiving 30-day treatment.
+How a sober home works is by providing a safe environment where individuals in early recovery can stay after a 30-day treatment program but before going home.
 To understand what it is, one should be familiar with how rehabilitation works.

 Most rehab facilities provide a customized program that works according to a person’s specific needs.
 At the core of these programs is detoxification and behavioral therapy.
 The first step is all about helping the patient get sober again and restore their health.
 The latter is all about teaching them how to stay sober.